snikolictech/CheeseHeads_Physics2DSidescroller/README.txt

 CheeseHead's Physics2D SideScroller
 2D Plaformer Game Project
-Courtesy of DevU.com
+Originally Created by Steven Nikolic for Developer University

 How to Use this Project:
 ========================

-Step 1: Load the Asset Package into Unity
+Step 1: Load the Asset Package into Unity or copy into Assets folder

 Step 2: Open the 'MainScene' Scene in the Assets > Scenes folder